MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

     sc query diagtrack
     ```

-**Use the Windows Services console to check the Windows 10 telemetry and diganostics service is running**:
+**Use the Windows Services console to check the Windows 10 telemetry and diagnostics service is running**:

 1. Open the services console: